An EVEC Sport initiative · For Erasmus+ Sport drone partners, schools & youth NGOs

 • A recognised rulebook (FAI class F9A) to adopt

 The timing is rare.
 The first European Drone Soccer Championship runs in 2026 and a European federation is only now taking shape — and we’ve found no dedicated Erasmus+ drone-sport school network yet.
-There’s a real first-mover opening.
+There’s a real first-mover opening for an Erasmus+ Sport drone partner.

 Build it with us →